albddnbn/PSTerminalMenu/README.md

 ### NOTE: I will be getting _replacing_ this repository soon with a more streamlined version, hopefully in the form of a module that centers around the scans and report-generating functions but still allows addition of functions.
 ### The function structure/template will also be replaced with a simpler one that does not use begin/process/end - it adds unnecessary complexity.
 11-19-24

+To clarify - the begin/process/end structure was used so functions would accept pipeline input of TargetComputer parameter, and non-pipeline.
+Functions were structured this way so they could be pasted into the terminal and used without the menu/etc.

+I'm hoping the module will let me shorten the functions a bit, without sacrificing functionality.
+The copy/paste method may not work with the module since functions will rely on get-targgets.ps1/etc.

 ### I expect this repo to be up as is for another month or two.

 <h2>Introduction</h2>